EcuadorOfficial Name: Republic of Ecuador

 Travel & Transportation

-If you are the driver of a vehicle involved in an automobile accident, even if you are not at fault, you may be taken into police custody, especially if injuries are involved or if you do not have insurance.
-If injuries or damages are serious, you may face criminal charges.
+- If you are involved in an accident, even if you are not at fault, you may be taken into police custody, especially if there are injuries or if you do not have insurance.
+If the injuries or damages are serious, you may face criminal charges.